 The role of the blockchain in education is set to grow considerably in the years to come.
 A real asset for institutions and graduates alike, it allows the education field to transform and conform to today’s technological needs.

-When you choose BCdiploma for its certifications and digital credentials , you are choosing a quality company, with 81.2% of students recommending BCdiploma certificates to their peers.
+When you choose BCdiploma for its certifications and digital credentials , you are choosing a quality company, with 81.2% of students recommending BCdiploma micro credentials to their peers.